nascent-africa/jetstrap/README.md

 ### Finalizing The Installation

-After installing Jetsrtap and swapping Jetstream resources, remove tailwindCSS and its dependencies if any from your package.json and then install and build your NPM dependencies and migrate your database:
+After installing Jetstrap and swapping Jetstream resources, remove tailwindCSS and its dependencies if any from your package.json and then install and build your NPM dependencies and migrate your database:

 ```
 npm install && npm run dev